AskEARN | Hiring Strategies for Specific Sectors and Industries Skip to main content

 Small Business

 Small businesses are the backbone of the American economy.
 According to the U.S. Small Business Administration, companies with fewer than 500 employees comprise 99.9% of businesses and employ 47.3% of the workforce in the private sector.
 Small businesses provide sought-after employment opportunities for people with disabilities.
 Studies have found that more than 70% of people with disabilities would prefer to work in a small organization.
-In order to help small business include people with disabilities in their workforce, EARN created Small Business & Disability Employment: Steps to Success, which offers step-by-step information on how small employers can create disability-inclusive workplace cultures.
+In order to help small business include people with disabilities in their workforce, EARN created the Small Business Toolkit, which offers information on how small employers can create disability-inclusive workplace cultures.